learn-co-curriculum/react-hooks-react-router-intro/README.md

 We have learned about building components, changing state, passing props, and even interacting with APIs.
-We have one last major feature to talk about when it comes to making **single-page applications**: how can we separate out our components onto separate "pages", each with their own unique URL?
+We have one last major feature to talk about when it comes to making **single-page applications**: how can we separate out our components onto different "pages", each with their own unique URL?
 This is where **client-side** routing comes in.

-For the majority of applications that aren't single-page application, **routing** describes the following process:
+For the majority of applications that aren't single-page applications, **routing** describes the following process:

 - A user clicks on a link